 Allergies: These meals may include ingredients such as eggs, milk, cheese, flour.
-However, they will contain NO MEAT.
-The facility cannot guarantee a peanut free environment.
+The facility does not use nuts in their recipe however they cannot guarantee a peanut free environment.

 A maximum of 25 spots available for this Cooking Class only.
 Register early to book your spot.
 The class always reaches its maximum capacity.

-Every 2/3 months, we organise a cooking class.
+Every 2/3 months, we organize a cooking class.
 Next Scheduled classes will be:

 - Feb 23, 2018

 The French Cooking Classes are always a great success!
 Check out the pics section and the menu of some of our previous classes: